 Reporting categories tested at each level and each subject are available upon request from the principal.
-Students who fail to master any section of STAAR shall receive 30 hours of high impact tutoring in that subject area, as required by HB4545.
+Students who fail to master any section of STAAR shall receive 15 hours to 60 hours of high impact tutoring in that subject area, as required by HB4545/HB1416.